Skip to main content

 Capital-Rich Relocators Building Legacy Homes

 Capital-rich relocators from higher-cost markets — Northeast, California, Chicago — building legacy homes on Snell Isle, Tierra Verde, Shore Acres, or the downtown waterfront.
 They need a contractor who knows FEMA flood-zone math cold, not a paper contractor who walks away when the regs get hard.
-Revolution has $20M+ of flood-zone work going back to Hurricane Michael in 2018 and has cleared dozens of 49% rule substantial-improvement calculations across coastal Pinellas.
+Revolution has $20M+ of flood-zone work across Pinellas County over the past decade and has cleared dozens of FEMA 50% rule substantial-improvement calculations across coastal Pinellas.
 With 20+ in-house W-2 carpenters, the schedule does not stall waiting on subs.

 High-Net-Worth Owners Done with Fixed-Bid Surprises

 Late-career owners of $750K+ homes who have been through one fixed-bid renovation and rejected the change-order shell game.
-They want open-book T&M, weekly budget reports, and a single point of accountability — not a contractor padding every line item to cover risk.
+They want open-book T&M, weekly budget reports, and a single point of accountability — Revolution coordinates design and construction under one contract through independent design partners.
 Most of our work is on Old Northeast, Snell Isle, and Shore Acres homes for owners who want to know where every dollar went.

 Services We Offer in Snell Isle

-Snell Isle work spans three pillars that intersect on most waterfront lots: flood zone construction (49% rule, AE zone, elevated builds where the threshold triggers), custom home builds for capital-rich relocators on legacy waterfront lots, and historic renovation craft for the 1920s Mediterranean Revival housing stock.
+Snell Isle work spans three pillars that intersect on most waterfront lots: flood zone construction (FEMA 50% rule, AE zone, elevated builds where the threshold triggers), custom home builds for capital-rich relocators on legacy waterfront lots, and historic renovation craft for the 1920s Mediterranean Revival housing stock.
 Most projects pull from at least two of these three.

 Snell Isle's Renovation Challenges: 100 Years of Architecture Behind the Walls